CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](../Azure-Virtual-Desktop-v3/media/applicationidentity.png)

-1. Minimize the Services tab and search for **Local Security Policy** from Start menu and select it.
+1. Minimize the Services window and search for **Local Security Policy** from Start menu and select it from search results.

     ![](../Azure-Virtual-Desktop-v3/media/localsecuritypolicy.png)